damanujan/php-NetatmoCameraAPI/README.md

 ## IFTTT

 You can create an endpoint url for triggering changes from IFTTT.

+Basically, you create a php script that will get url parameters and trigger actions regarding these parameters.
+So in IFTTT, you can trigger same script with different parameters.

-See IFTTTactions.php
+See IFTTTactions.php as an example.

 <img align="right" src="/readmeAssets/changes.jpg" width="48">